 We splash highly diluted vinegar on fish and chips (about four percent acetic acid by volume).
 Inhaling the full-strength stuff that comes off degrading film, however, can damage internal organs.

 Thankfully, archivists and conservators such as Regina Landwehr and David Daley didn’t have to take a good whiff of every film can in the Glenbow’s collection.
-Instead, they used a litmus strip test for that particular problem, known as A-D strips (acid detection).
+Instead, they used a litmus strip test for that particular problem, known as A-D strips (acid detection), available from the Image Permanence Institute.

 A-D strips change colour when acidic vapour is present.
 Fresh strips start a deep blue but turn from blue to light green, dark green or yellow, depending on the severity of the degradation.